 Accessories for the Nikon 16mm ƒ/2.8D Fisheye Lens

 Filters.
-Because of the curved front element, this lens doesn’t take traditional screw-on filters.
+Because of the curved front element, this lens doesn’t take traditional screw-on filters, which is a pretty standard limitation of fisheye lenses.
 Instead, it uses dedicated drop-in filters at the rear bayonet.
 It comes with four filters included: L37 UV, 056 Orange, A2 Amber, B2 Blue.

 Lens Hood.
 The petal-shaped lens hood is permanently attached to this lens.
 It helps a little with lens flare from light sources nearly 90 degrees to the lens, but it helps even more with protecting the front glass element from scratches and damage.